-Monitoring database servers not only for SQL but all kinds of database systems is really a crucial task and need of any admin to make sure all applications run properly that use data stored on databases.
-Here we will talk about some tools available with free trials to monitor the performance of SQL server to note its performance, how long it has been online, track the health, load, and a lot more other stats.
+Monitoring database servers not only for SQL but all kinds of database systems is a crucial task and need of any admin to make sure all applications run properly that use data stored on databases.
+Here we will talk about some tools available with free trials to monitor the performance of SQL servers to note its performance, how long it has been online, track the health, load, and a lot more other stats.

 What is database monitoring?